Esri/arcgis-maps-sdk-java-samples/samples/display-information/add-graphics-with-renderer/README.md

 ![](AddGraphicsWithRenderer.png)

 ##How it works##
+To add Graphics to a GraphicsOverlay using a UniqueValueRenderer:

 1. Create a `GraphicsOverlay` and attach it to the `MapView`.
 2. Create a `Graphic` for each bird location.
   - Each graphic will have a `Point` with a x,y-coordinate location to display a symbol